evanodell/ukpolice/cran-comments.md

 ## Resubmission

-This is a update of the `ukpolice` package, 0.2.0, which includes new functions and internal changes to improve handling of external resources.
+This is a update of the `ukpolice` package, 0.2.1, in response to an test error in Solaris checks.
+It also fixes a test error caused by comparing two objects covering different time periods.

 ## Test environments
 * local OS X install, R 4.0.0